aaronbriel/gensum/README.md

 ## Usage

 gensum expects a DataFrame containing a text column which defaults to 'text', and another classifier column which defaults to 'classifier'.
 All available parameters are detailed in the Parameters section below.
+Be sure to set the `OPENAI_API_KEY` environmental parameter prior to running the code.

 ```bash
 import pandas as pd